dotnet/docs/docs/framework/winforms/controls/how-to-open-files-using-the-openfiledialog-component.md

 ---
 # How to: Open files with the OpenFileDialog

 The <xref:System.Windows.Forms.OpenFileDialog?displayProperty=nameWithType> component opens the Windows dialog box for browsing and selecting files.
 To open and read the selected files, you can use the <xref:System.Windows.Forms.OpenFileDialog.OpenFile%2A> method, or create an instance of the <xref:System.IO.StreamReader?displayProperty=nameWithType> class.
-The following code shows examples of both approaches.
+The following examples show both approaches.

 To get or set the <xref:System.Windows.Forms.FileDialog.FileName%2A> property requires a privilege level granted by the <xref:System.Security.Permissions.FileIOPermission?displayProperty=nameWithType> class.
 The examples run a <xref:System.Security.Permissions.FileIOPermission> permission check, and can throw an exception due to insufficient privileges if run in a partial-trust context.
 For more information, see [Code access security basics](../../../../docs/framework/misc/code-access-security-basics.md).